status-im/infra-role-postgres-ha/README.md

 ```
 The `user` field is optional.
 DB name is used by default.

+:warning: __WARNING:__ This only takes effect at database creation.

 Backup settings can be adjusted using:
 ```yaml
 postgres_ha_backup: false